cyber-science/2025/_pages/crs-preview.md

 </p>
 <h4>Registration</h4>
 <p>
-All advanced registrations must be done by (Sep.
-26, 2024).
+All advanced registrations must be done by (September 26, 2024).
 The detailed registration instructions can be found on this page:
   <br /><a href="https://cyber-science.org/2024/registration/">https://cyber-science.org/2024/registration/</a>
  </p>